fadden/CiderPress2/DiskArc/FS/CPM-notes.md

  3. On the Apple II, 5.25" disks use a CP/M-specific sector skew.
 Except that some disks appear to use ProDOS sector skew for the boot tracks.

-Supporting all possible CP/M filesystems is a difficult task.
+Supporting all possible CP/M disk layouts is a difficult task.
 This document is only concerned with the formats found on the Apple II (see [Apple II Disk Formats](#apple-ii-disk-formats)).
+These were based on CP/M v2.2, though there have been modern efforts to port v3.

 ### Filenames and User Numbers ###